lab-241/appbase/README.md

 __Install dev tools__

-App base is built on top of ionic (who use cordova) and strongloop
+App base is built on top of ionic (who use cordova) and strongloop.
+Some others automation tools (like gulp) are required.

 ```
-npm install -g cordova ionic strongloop grunt-cli bower
+npm install -g cordova ionic strongloop grunt-cli gulp bower
 ```

 __Start app components__